-Cybersecurity Investment Incentive Tax Credit Supplement- Amendments consistent with state law.
+Cybersecurity Investment Incentive Tax Credit Supplement- Amendments

-DESCRIPTION: Bill 23-19, Cybersecurity Investment Incentive Tax Credit credit for cybersecurity company investments.
+- DESCRIPTION: Bill 23-19, Cybersecurity Investment Incentive Tax Credit Supplement- Amendments, would allow a qualified investor to receive the cybersecurity investment incentive tax credit supplement consistent with state law. - PROBLEM: County Code Section 20-76D provides a supplement to the state's tax credit for cybersecurity company investments.
 In 2018, the General Assembly amended the state credit, § 10-733 of the Tax-General Article of the Annotated Code of Maryland, to provide that a certain "qualified investor," rather than a qualified "company" is eligible for the credit.
 The County law still refers to qualified companies, rather than investors.
-An "investor" may be an individual or an artiful.
+An "investor" may be an individual or an entity.